akrinos/akrinos.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Arianna Krinos Quinn is a microbiologist, a computational scientist, an educator, and a postdoctoral research fellow at MIT.
 She received her PhD from the MIT-WHOI Joint Program in Oceanography and Applied Ocean Science and Engineering in 2024.
-Arianna was jointly advised for her PhD by Dr. Harriet Alexander at Woods Hole Oceanographic Institution (WHOI) and Dr. Michael (Mick) Follows at the Massachusetts Institute of Technology (MIT).
+Arianna's PhD was jointly advised by Dr. Harriet Alexander at Woods Hole Oceanographic Institution (WHOI) and Dr. Michael (Mick) Follows at the Massachusetts Institute of Technology (MIT).

 <center> <p align="center" style="max-width:80%;">
   <img width="100%" height="auto" src="../assets/img/biorender.png" />